realJohnDoe/org-sim/memory-bank/systemPatterns.md

 - **Data Structures**:
   - Organizational state represented as immutable data structures, including an n-dimensional vector for position and a graph (as nested immutable objects) for structure (deep hierarchy for traditional, flatter for agile).
   - Agent capabilities defined as supply trees, representing their capabilities as immutable hierarchical structures.
-  - Agent demand models represented as trees, capturing their understanding of tasks or goals in the world as mutable data that can be updated when getting new context from their peers.
+  - Agent demand models represented as trees, capturing their understanding of tasks or goals in the world as mutable data that can be updated when getting new context from their peers, highlighting the dynamic nature of agent learning through interaction.
-  - Agent actions modeled as submitting product trees, which are shallow subsets of their supply trees and subsets of their demand models, with rewards calculated based on alignment with the real (secret) demand model.
+  - Agent actions modeled as submitting product trees, which are shallow subsets of their supply trees and subsets of their demand models, with rewards calculated based on alignment with the real (secret) demand model, introducing a challenge for simulation logic focused on approximation and learning.
   - Goals modeled as immutable target vectors in n-dimensional space with associated change frequency parameters.
   - Ideas represented as proposed movement vectors, immutable until transformed by agent decisions.
 - **Simulation Logic**: